 The RCM and Fellows will show respect for the opinions and ideas of colleagues in the constructive development of the profession.

-The RCM and Fellows will support and actively engage with colleagues to develop and promote excellence in practice, education and research.
+The RCM and Fellows will support and actively engage with colleagues to develop and promote excellence in practice, education and research, scholarship, leadership and management.

-If a FRCM is considered to be acting outside their professional Code or fails to demonstrate a commitment to the profession the RCM reserves the right to discuss the behaviours and actions with the Fellow and if it is considered appropriate will remove their name from the roll and the Fellow would not be able to continue to use FRCM.
+If a FRCM is found to be acting outside their professional Code or fails to demonstrate a commitment to the profession or the RCM, the RCM reserves the right to discuss the behaviours and actions with the Fellow and if it is considered appropriate will remove their name from the roll and the Fellow would not be able to continue to use FRCM.